We don't need them. They'll never see things our way, no matter what. Let them go.

 It's a new Israeli approach which borrows from the very worst of our aging instincts.
 It says: We're moral, our enemies are out to exterminate us along with our state, that's all you need to know.
 No modifications necessary.
 Stay the course.
 Concede nothing.
 Ease no siege.
 Give no ground.
 Ever.

-It is a radical redefinition of postmodern Zionism, this time from the right.
-Over the past weeks, it's been test-run in our relationship with Turkey, with the Goldstone Commission, with Mahmoud Abbas - and with consistent results.
+It is a radical redefinition of Postmodern Zionism, this time from the right.
+Over the past weeks, it's been test-run in our relations with Turkey, with the Goldstone Commission, with Mahmoud Abbas - and with consistent results.

-Now it's about to be tested out on North American Jewry, some 6 million strong, a community at a critical crossroads, and one that will have lasting and - if mishandled - dangerous consequences for Israel.
+Now it's about to be tried on North American Jewry, some 6 million strong, a community at a critical crossroads, one that will have lasting and - if mishandled - dangerous consequences for Israel.

-The former chairman of the governing board of the World Jewish Congress, Isi Leibler, fired the opening shot this month when he declared it "our obligation to confront the enemy within - renegade Jews - including Israelis who stand at the vanguard of global efforts to demonize and delegitimize the Jewish state."
+The opening shot was fired this month by the former chairman of the Governing Board of the World Jewish Congress, Isi Liebler, who declared it "our obligation to confront the enemy within - renegade Jews - including Israelis who stand at the vanguard of global efforts to demonize and delegitimize the Jewish state."

-"Such odious Jews can be traced back to apostates during the Middle Ages who fabricated blood libels and vile distortions of Jewish religious practice for Christian anti-Semites to incite hatred which culminated in massacres," Leibler wrote in The Jerusalem Post.
+"Such odious Jews can be traced back to apostates during the Middle Ages who fabricated blood libels and vile distortions of Jewish religious practice for Christian anti-Semites to incite hatred which culminated in massacres," Liebler wrote in the Jerusalem Post.
 "It was in response to these renegades that the herem [excommunication] was introduced."

-Citing the example of Jewish communists who applauded Stalinist executions of fellow Jews on trumped-up charges, Leibler added, "Like their contemporary counterparts, some of them attempted to depict themselves as devoted Jews championing 'world peace'."
+Citing the example of Jewish communists who applauded Stalinist executions of fellow Jews on trumped-up charges, Liebler added, "Like their contemporary counterparts, some of them attempted to depict themselves as devoted Jews championing 'world peace.'"

-Israel's official response to J Street, which though it's been around for less than two years has been described as a counterweight to AIPAC, has been measured but far from welcoming.
-The embassy has decided to send an "observer" to the J Street conference, instead of Ambassador Michael Oren to speaking there.
+Israel's official response to J Street, which though less than two years old has been described as a counterweight to AIPAC, this week went from chill to cold-shoulder.

-Soon after, the group renewed its request that Oren speak at the conference, noting research which has shown younger Jews increasingly alienated from the Jewish community and from Israel, and increasingly questioning many of Israel's right-wing policies, public statements and actions.
+Months after inviting Ambassador Michael Oren to address the conference, J Street last week renewed its request.
+It noted research which has shown younger Jews increasingly alienated from the Jewish community and from Israel, and increasingly questioning many of Israel's right-wing policies, public statements, and actions.

-The erudite, often outspoken Oren has been uncharacteristically mum in response to the request, despite, or perhaps because of, the long list of some 150 U.S. senators and members of Congress which J Street has published as honorary hosts of a gala dinner to be held during the conference.
+The erudite, often outspoken Oren had been uncharacteristically mum in response to the request, despite, or perhaps because of, the long list of some 150 U.S. senators and members of Congress which J Street has published as honorary hosts of a gala dinner during the conference.
 The list has apparently dismayed both AIPAC and conservative commentators.

-The ambassador should accept the invitation.
-He should speak forthrightly on the ways Israel's government views the future differently from J Street and the other dovish groups co-sponsoring the gathering.
-Together, they represent a growing segment of the future of American Jewry, a community with which Israel cannot afford to lose touch.
+In rebuffing the invitation, the ambassador has erred gravely.
+Instead, he should have shown up, spoken forthrightly on the ways Israel's government views the future differently from J Street and the other dovish groups co-sponsoring the gathering.
+Together, they represent a growing segment of the future of U.S. Jewry, a community with which Israel cannot afford to lose touch.

 To slight the conference is to dismiss the deep love of Israel felt by many of its critics abroad.
-To send a low-level diplomat in place of the ambassador sends a message which, in some respects, can only please Isi Leibler and the subtext of his message: These doves, they're not really pro-Israel.
+To send a low-level diplomat in place of the ambassador sends a message which in some respects can only please Isi Liebler, and the subtext of his message: These doves, they're not really pro-Israel.
 They can't be.
 They're doves.
-And they're not really Jews, either.
+And they're not really Jews.
 How could they be?
 Not only are they doves, most of them aren't even Orthodox.

-Leibler, meanwhile, has another plan.
-Because Prime Minister Benjamin Netanyahu is "currently riding a wave after his superb United Nations address," Leibler writes, he should convene a global solidarity conference of Jewish leaders, opinion makers, philanthropists and activists "in order to demonstrate the unity of the Jewish people."
+Liebler, meanwhile, has another plan.
+Because Benjamin Netanyahu is "currently riding a wave after his superb United Nations address," Liebler writes, he should convene a global Jewish solidarity conference of Jewish leaders, opinion makers, philanthropists and activists "in order to demonstrate the unity of the Jewish people."

 Want to enjoy 'Zen' reading - with no ads and just the article?
 Subscribe todaySubscribe now